Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Point Clouds do not have feature data.

-See [feature data](../docs/1.6/featureData.cmn.md) for details on all  other layer types.
+For details on all other layer types, see [feature data](../docs/1.6/featureData.cmn.md).

 ### <a name="class-feature"></a> Class Feature

 A Feature is a single object within a GIS data set.
 It usually represents a real world feature.

-See [feature data](../docs/1.6/featureData.cmn.md) for more details 3D objects and point scene layer.
+For more details 3D objects and point scene layer, see [feature data](../docs/1.6/featureData.cmn.md).

 ### <a name="class-featureAttribute"></a> Class FeatureAttribute

 A FeatureAttribute is a field carrying a value.
 This value may be a list of complete attributes used with reports or metadata.

-See [feature attribute](../docs/1.6/featureAttribute.cmn.md) for 3D Objects and Point Scene Layers.
+For 3D Objects and Point Scene Layers, see [feature attribute](../docs/1.6/featureAttribute.cmn.md).

 ### <a name="class-geometry"></a> Class Geometry

 This is the common container class for all types of geometry definitions used in I3S.

-See [geometry](../docs/1.6/geometry.cmn.md) for more details Integrated mesh and 3D objects scene layer.
+For more details Integrated mesh and 3D objects scene layer, ee [geometry](../docs/1.6/geometry.cmn.md).

 ### <a name="class-geometryparams"></a> Class GeometryParams

 This is the abstract parent class for all GeometryParams classes (GeometryReferenceParams, VestedGeometryParamas, SingleComponentParams).
 It does not have properties of its own.

-See [geometry params](../docs/1.6/geometryParams.cmn.md) for more details Integrated mesh and 3D objects scene layer.
+For more details Integrated mesh and 3D objects scene layer, see [geometry params](../docs/1.6/geometryParams.cmn.md).

 ### <a name="class-geometryreferenceparams"></a> Class GeometryReferenceParams

 Instead of owning a geometry exclusively, a feature can reference a Geometry defined for the node.
 Using GeometryReferenceParameters allows clients to pre-aggregate geometries for many features.

-See [geometry reference params](../docs/1.6/geometryReferenceParams.cmn.md) for more details Integrated mesh and 3D objects scene layer.
+For more details Integrated mesh and 3D objects scene layer, see [geometry reference params](../docs/1.6/geometryReferenceParams.cmn.md).

 ### <a name="class-vestedgeometryparams"></a> Class VestedGeometryParams

 VestedGeometryParams extends GeometryParams.
 It is the abstract parent class for all concrete ("vested") GeometryParams classes that directly contain a Geometry definition.
 The definition can be either an ArrayBufferView or an Embedded Geometry.

-See [vested geometry params](../docs/1.6/vestedGeometryParams.cmn.md) for more details Integrated Mesh and 3D objects scene layer.
+For more details Integrated Mesh and 3D objects scene layer, see [vested geometry params](../docs/1.6/vestedGeometryParams.cmn.md).

 ### <a name="class-singlecomponentparams"></a> Class SingleComponentParams

 SingleCompenentParams extends VestedGeometryParams.
 It uses one texture and one material, and can be used with aggregated geometries.

-See [single component params](../docs/1.6/singleComponentParams.cmn.md) for more details Integrated mesh and 3D objects scene layer.
+For more details Integrated mesh and 3D objects scene layer, see [single component params](../docs/1.6/singleComponentParams.cmn.md).

 ### <a name="class-GeometryAttribute"></a>Class GeometryAttribute

 For more details regarding 3D objects scene layer and point scene layer, see [domains](../docs/1.6/domain.cmn.md).

-See [geometry attribute](../docs/1.6/geometryAttribute.cmn.md) for more details Integrated mesh and 3D objects scene layer.
+For more details Integrated mesh and 3D objects scene layer, see [geometry attribute](../docs/1.6/geometryAttribute.cmn.md).

 ## <a name="shared-resources"></a>Shared Resources